3p1cPh4r40h/ACE/README.md

 - NGram Learning

 ## Tests and results
-The [McGill Billboard Project](https://ddmal.music.mcgill.ca/research/The_McGill_Billboard_Project_(Chord_Analysis_Dataset)/) has 4 sets of labels it provides, these are the Major/Minor dataset, Major/Minor/Sevenths dataset, Major/Minor/Inversions dataset and the Major/Minor/Sevenths/Inversions dataset; these datasets have 37, 84, 90 and 213 labels respectively, including an X label to represent no chord values (these are stored as `None`, `"N"` and `"X"` in the original dataset and simplified to just `"X"` in the `clean_data.py` file).
+The [McGill Billboard Project](https://ddmal.music.mcgill.ca/research/The_McGill_Billboard_Project_(Chord_Analysis_Dataset)/) has 4 sets of labels it provides, these are the Major/Minor dataset, Major/Minor/Sevenths dataset, Major/Minor/Inversions dataset and the Major/Minor/Sevenths/Inversions dataset; these datasets have 28, 54, 73 and 157 labels respectively, including an X label to represent no chord values (these are stored as `None`, `"N"` and `"X"` in the original dataset and simplified to just `"X"` in the `clean_data.py` file).
+It should be noted that by default this does not cover every single chord label (only including flat labels, and not including every possible modification), and for some labels there are 2 or less examples in the largest label set.
 For our purposes we will refer to the datasets as M1, M2, M3 and M4 respectively, working from a the base model provided by Carsault [(a different paper)](https://doi.org/10.48550/arXiv.1911.04973).

+*Note that for initial tests each model is only run for 10 epochs, as such the models may not have fully trained.
 ### [Base model](10.3390/electronics10212634) performance

 | Dataset  | Accuracy | F1 Score | GFLOPS | Params |